EMIR Reporting Requirements – What You File, When, and How to Get It Right

 The distinction between Modify and Correct trips up more teams than any other reporting decision.
 A Modify reflects a real economic change.
 A Correct fixes a data entry mistake.
 If the notional changed because the trade was restructured, that is a Modify.
 If someone fat-fingered the original notional, that is a Correct.
 The trade repository tracks these differently, and using the wrong action type creates downstream reconciliation problems that compound over time.

-Valuation Reporting
+Valuation reporting

 FCs and NFC+ entities must report mark-to-market or mark-to-model valuations.
 The largest firms report daily.
 Smaller FCs may report less frequently depending on their NCA’s expectations.
 NFC- entities are exempt from valuation reporting.